 Prior to the onset of the coronavirus, many F&B brands were not very serious in implementing D2C e-commerce business models.
 Hence, their speed to reach the market with a wider customer base was lesser.

 With the D2C business model, F&B brands are able to forgo the complexities that come with offline models like wholesale and distribution.
-This helps them move their products quicker to customers and build a positive rapport with them.
+This helps them move their products quicker and build a positive rapport with customers.

 Improved ownership of customer data